-At the height of World War II, a British officer, Colonel Nicholson (Alec Guinness, Star Wars), and his men, agree to construct a bridge for their Japanese captors.
-Meanwhile, the Allied forces, commanded by Major Warden (Jack Hawkins, Ben-Hur) and Commander Shears (William Holden, Picnic), mount a campaign to destroy it.
+At the height of World War II, a British officer, Lt.
+Colonel Nicholson (Alec Guinness, Star Wars), and his men, agree to construct a bridge for their Japanese captors.
+Meanwhile, the Allied forces, commanded by Major Warden (Jack Hawkins, Ben-Hur) and Commander Shears (William Holden, Picnic), mount a campaign to destroy the bridge.

 Reaction & Thoughts:

 “Do not speak to me of rules.
 This is war!
 This is not a game of cricket!”

 The Bridge on the River Kwai is one of the greatest of all war films — few films have captured the madness of war as well as this beloved classic.
 Sometimes big doesn’t necessarily mean better, but in this case, the scope of the content matches the enormity of the production.
 The Bridge on the River Kwai is the rare epic that concentrates as much on character development as on spectacular vistas.